usds/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

 # About the `schema` and `uiSchema` objects

-The US Forms System lets you build web-based forms the JSON Schema standard for form data and React for the form UI.
-Both of these aspects are represented with `schema` and `uiSchema` objects, which have a similar structure with minor differences.
+The US Forms System lets you build web-based forms using the JSON Schema standard for form data and React for the form UI.
+The form data and UI are represented by `schema` and `uiSchema` objects, respectively, which are included in the form configuration file.

 - [Understanding the `schema` object](#understanding-json-schema-and-the `schema` object)
   - [Describing object fields and arrays](#describing-object-fields-and-arrays)